BerserkerLan/TravelBuddy/README.md

 # TravelBuddy

-An Android Applicatoin to help you plan your holidays and trips.
+An Android Application to help you plan your holidays and trips.

 Upcoming Feature:
 - User Login and Account management